pebreo/pebreo.github.io/endgame/partY-what.md

 In a system where pro-social behavior and financial gain are intertwined, helping others earns you credits that translate to real purchasing power.
 Also, it incentizes creation, rather than destruction; giving, rather than keeping, sparking a virtuous cycle.
 Further, a larger population means more producers, consumers, and innovators.
 There is no incentive to do anything that would break human connections nor any incentive to stop.p Almost difficult to accept.

 ## TLDR
+A new era in humanity is possible.
+The technology is coming.
+AI & blockchain would be key players.
+I've presented a plan how to do it: billions working together, their social currency boosting reputation, emotional connection, and even infinte economic and population growth.

 ## final chapter
 [Part 3; DREAM BIG](https://pebreo.github.io/endgame/DREAM-BIG.html)